Herrner/doctolib-covid/README.md

 Doctolib-Servers and constantly retries to find appointments.
 The list of centers still has to be created by hand - the example shows centers that accept first-time visitors for vaccination in Hamburg.
+When finding an vaccination appointment, the script returns an URL that's not very helpful at the moment...

 ## Prerequisites